 Anatomy and Development of the Mouth and Teeth

-Teeth start developing in the fetus.
+Teeth start developing in the unborn baby.
 Good nutrition from the mother during pregnancy

-is important in the development of the teeth.
+is important in tooth development.
 The mother's diet should have adequate amounts

-of calcium, phosphorus, vitamin C, and vitamin D. Certain medicines, such
+of calcium, phosphorus, vitamin C, and vitamin D. Certain medicines (such as tetracycline)

-Next, the hard tissue that surrounds the teeth is formed, around 3 to 4 months of
+Next, the hard tissue that surrounds the teeth is formed around 3 to 4 months of gestation.

-After the child is born, the next stage occurs when the tooth actually protrudes through
+After the child is born, the next stage occurs when the tooth actually sticks out (protrudes)

-Finally, there is the loss of the primary "baby" teeth.
+Finally, the child loses the primary or baby teeth.

 Parts of the tooth